Capture of Maastricht: Background

+Prelude

+By late May an army of 17,000 infantrymen and 4,000 cavalrymen had assembled on the Mookerheide.
+The principal commanders under Frederick Henry were: the Frisian stadtholder Ernst Gasimir of Nassau-Dietzwith his son Henry Casimir I John Maurice of Nassau-Siegen and Johann Wolfart van Brederode.
+The army had 83 pieces of artillery (Note: However, these were not only whole and demi-cannon and 12-pounders; the total also included six and three pound field guns, as well as chamber pieces, i.e. breech-loaders that weighed less than muzzleloading cannon but were less robust.) including 12 to 18 heavy guns.

 In 1632 Maastricht was ringed by tall medieval walls with a large number of towers.
 A few earthen bastions and demi-lunes had been constructed to strengthen the defences against artillery.
 A flooded ditch fed by water from the river protected the low-lying parts of the defences.
 The town lies on both sides of the river Maas, which is particularly wide at Maastricht, so any attacker would have his forces split into two by the river.
 The garrison, commanded by Guillaume de Bette, baron of Lede, was strong, loyal to Spain and determined to resist the Dutch army.
 In addition to all this, there was a strong chance of a relief army being sent to Maastricht to raise the siege.